Lucie2727/Mech105-Algorithm/README.md

 *Inputs*

--base 10 number
+- base 10 number

 *Outputs*

--the same inputed number but in base two
+- the same inputed number but in base two

 **False Position**